vvvkor/granum/README.md

 CSS micro framework.
 Ultra compact set of styles and behaviours for basic web pages.

-2.3 KB minified and gzipped.
+2.5 KB minified and gzipped.
-6 KB with icons and JavaScript.
+7 KB with icons, dropdowns and JavaScript.

 ## Features